Attention Monterey County Nonprofits

-CPA’s mission involves increasing understanding and respect of photography and its evolving role in contemporary culture.
+The Center for Photographic Art inspires the artist and the audience by nurturing the personal growth essential to creating and appreciating art.
+CPA works to increase understanding of and respect for photography and its important role in contemporary culture.
 CPA strives to address artistic development, build well-informed audiences, stimulate dialogue, and promote inquiry about photography and related media through education, exhibitions, publications, lectures, fellowship programs, and community collaboration.